 On Palm Sunday, Filipinos bring coconut fronds, called palaspas, to the Church to commemorate Jesus’ triumphal entry into Jerusalem.
-In the rural areas, dried fronds make good fuel for cooking and torch (sulô).
+While in rural areas, dried fronds make good fuel for cooking and torch (sulô).

 Not only these!

-If you happen to wander off the beaten path of the Asia-Pacific region, you’ll notice how the locals make use of the coconut fronds.
+If you happen to wander off the beaten path of the Asia-Pacific, you’ll notice how the locals make use of the coconut fronds.
 You might see them woven and transformed into:

 - Sleeping mat